How To Become An Insurance Agent In Texas

 The fee for each attempt of the exams is $62 (one exam per combined lines of authority).
 When you show up you must have a photo ID any other documents that the testing facility has asked you to bring.

 The Life & Health exam and the Property and Casualty exams consist of one hundred twenty-five (125) questions.
 Here is a copy of the exam content outline for the Life & Health exam.
 Here is a copy of the exam content outline for the Property & Casualty exam.
-There are no limits on attempts at each exam per year.
+There are no limits on attempts at each exam per year, but once you pass, you must apply for the license within twelve (12) months or retake the test.

 Equating and Scaling